Retirement Planning Education

 Social Security in Retirement

-Your Social Security retirement benefit is based on the number of years you've been working and the amount you've earned.
-When you begin taking Social Security
+Your Social Security retirement benefit is based on the years you've been working and the amount you've earned.
+When you begin taking Social Security benefits, it also significantly affects the size of your benefit.

 Health Insurance Planning in Retirement